 “The Man Trap” was the first episode ever aired of Star Trek – The Original Series (TOS) on September 8, 1966, even if it was the sixth episode produced.
 The National Broadcasting Company rejected the original pilot as they wanted an episode featuring a monster in space to get the public’s interest in the new science-fiction series.

-In the episode Captain Kirk and his crew visit the alien planet M-113 to check on an archaeological expedition.
-The planet’s surface appears lifeless, a desert environment with only sparse vegetation.
+In the episode, Captain Kirk and his crew visit the alien planet M-113 to check on an archaeological expedition.
+The planet’s surface appears at first lifeless.
 However, ruins seen in the background testify that a long lost civilization once existed here.
+The planet was also home to a multitude of creatures according to the sculptures and designs left in the architecture that scatters the surface of the now barren world.
+There remains some plant life, hardy drybrush, and poisonous plants.

 The archaeological outpost on the planet M-113 is infiltrated by a mysterious shape-shifting creature that requires salt – the sodium-chloride mineral halite – to survive and is willing to obtain it by any means necessary.
 Crewman Darnell is the first victim of the “salt-vampire” and also the first “red-shirt” (wearing a blue shirt) to be killed in TOS.